Email marketing has long been one of the most effective ways to reach your target audience, but there are now more obstacles to overcome.

 Your photos should be of high quality, with a professional look.
 They should complement the points you’re making perfectly.
 You’ll also need to have call to action buttons to inspire readers to click through to your site.
 Don’t forget to optimize your emails for mobile devices, as 80.8% of people will be opening them this way, according to Hubspot.

 6. You’re sending emails using the wrong name

 It’s always a better idea to send emails using the personal touch.
 That means using a personal name rather than a company name.
-If your emails are coming from a [email protected] or [email protected] address, people know they’re hearing from a company… nothing about that seems personal.
+If your emails are coming from a sales@ or info@ address, people know they’re hearing from a company… nothing about that seems personal.

 7. You’re not utilizing analytics properly

 Analytics will tell you just how successful your emails are.
 There are many analytics, but the most important ones are the open rate, the click-through rate, and the unsubscribe rate.
 Check out the analytics after each campaign – you should have this option with most service providers.